 Austin College invites the submission of abstracts or synopses describing projects, intellectual scholarship, or creative works in all disciplines.
 The abstracts and creative project synopses are welcome from all Austin College students who have performed research at Austin College or off campus at other locations.
 Abstracts and creative project synopses submitted are reviewed by divisional representatives to ensure they meet the standards outlined in these guidelines, but are not peer-reviewed or evaluated for merit.
 The primary faculty sponsor is responsible for reviewing the content and approving the presentation of the research.

-- All abstracts and creative project synopses must be submitted electronically by November 15, 2017.
+- All abstracts and creative project synopses must be submitted electronically by TBD.
 Notification of acceptance will be provided to authors before the end of the fall semester.
-There will be an opportunity for revision of submitted abstracts prior to February 6, 2018.
+There will be an opportunity for revision of submitted abstracts prior to TBD.

 - Abstracts and creative project synopses must be sponsored by a faculty member.